El-Diavolo/Cyber-Security-Roadmap/README.md

 ---

+#### Why GRC is Crucial for Cybersecurity

+GRC ensures that organizations can manage their cybersecurity risks while staying compliant with regulations.
+Without GRC, companies might face hefty fines, data breaches, and reputational damage.
+GRC is not just about following the rules; it’s about creating a culture of security that permeates every level of the organization.

+---

 #### Key Responsibilities of GRC Professionals

 Professionals working in GRC play a strategic role, ensuring that cybersecurity measures are not only effective but also compliant with legal and regulatory requirements.
 Here are some of the main responsibilities: